Albirex Niigata: Honours

+Kit and colours

+Colours

+Orange represents the sunset of Niigata, and blue represents the Sea of Japan.

 Kit evolution

 Affiliated clubs

 Since 2004, Albirex Niigata has selected a number of players for its satellite team in the Singapore Premier League.
 Albirex also has a women's team and joined L2 league (an equivalent of J2) in 2004.
 Albirex Ladies won the L2 title in 2006, and went on to join L1 in 2007.

-The following clubs are affiliated with Albirex Niigata: